mim1q/mim1q/README.md

 I create Minecraft mods for the Fabric mod loader!

-I love programming, especially in Java, Kotlin and TypeScript :coffee:
+I love programming, especially in Java, Kotlin and Python.

 ## Notable projects